guardian/dotcom-rendering/README.md

 ### Auto fix on save

-We recommend you update your workspace settings to automatically fix formatting errors on save, this prevent your commits from validating later on.
-Note.
-The current instruction work with the TSLint plugin `esbenp.prettier-vscode` and has been tested against the latest version of TSCode at the time of this writing
+We recommend you update your workspace settings to automatically fix formatting errors on save, this avoids code style validation failures.
+These instructions assume you have installed the `esbenp.prettier-vscode` VSCode plugin:

 1. Open the Command Palette (`shift + cmd + P`) and type `>Preferences: Open Settings (JSON)`
 2. Add the key value `"tslint.autoFixOnSave": true,`